This is a complete guide to video podcasting.

 5. Share the YouTube Link on Social Media

-Once your video podcast is up on YouTube and your podcast host, make the most of your hard work by sharing it across all of your social media profiles.
+Once your vodcast is up on YouTube and your podcast host, make the most of your hard work by sharing it across all of your social media profiles.
 The more eyes on your show, the faster it will grow!

 Get Started with Your Video Podcast!

-A video podcast is an opportunity you can’t ignore.
+A video podcast is an opportunity you (and all podcast content creators) can’t ignore.
 It’s a key way to open yourshow to a wider podcast audience and it doesn’t add a lot of labor or expense to your workflow.
 You’re already doing the work to create the audio content.
 You might as well grab some video as well to boost the reach of your show.

 Castos’ YouTube Republishing feature is built with video podcasters in mind.
 Using our Growth or Pro plans, upload video files directly to your Castos dashboard and they’ll automatically sync with your YouTube channel.
 See exactly how it works.